“We deal with the truth as the cook deals with meat and vegetables”

 Did the Marshall Plan Really Bolster Western Europe?
 Yes No

-How Influential Was the U.S. in Overthrowing Iran’s Democracy in 1953?
+How Influential Was the U.S. in Overthrowing Iran’s Republic in 1953?
 Very (FP), Overrated (RS)

 Did the GOP Really Win Over the South with Racism?
 No (NYT) Yes